-In May 2022, the Secretary of State for Northern Ireland brought forward the Northern Ireland Troubles (Legacy and Reconciliation) Bill outlining the way forward as a “conditional amnesty.”
+In May 2022, the Secretary of State for Northern Ireland brought forward the Northern Ireland Troubles (Legacy and Reconciliation) Bill.

-The Commission have always been strong in their view that all options to access truth recovery and justice processes must be left open and are opposed to an amnesty, or statute of limitations, for Troubles-related deaths.
+The Commission have always been strong in our view that all options to access truth recovery and justice must be left open.
+We are opposed to an amnesty, or statute of limitations, for Troubles-related deaths.

 This same view is shared by Northern Ireland’s main political parties, and many victims’ organisations.